Aircraft-Design-UniNa/jpad-express/README.md

-# JPAD, a Java Application Program Interface for Aircraft Designers (Express reslease)
+# JPAD, a Java Application Program Interface for Aircraft Designers (Express release)

 JPAD is a Java software library containing classes and utility functions that can be used to build software systems.